emoncms/emoncms/docs/setup.md

    $ nano /boot/emonhub.conf

-In the Dispatchers section enter the write apikey of your local emoncms account and in the Listeners section set the group and frequency of your rfm12pi adapter board and rf network.
+In the Reporters section enter the write apikey of your local emoncms account and in the Listeners section set the group and frequency of your rfm12pi adapter board and rf network.

 Save and exit nano text editor using [Ctrl + X] then [Y] and [Enter]